CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                    section=PomodoroMenuSections.Main,
                )

-Fourth, create a button that will contain the menu and configure it as ``PopupMode`` (it is displayed when clicking).
+Fourth, let's create a button to pop up the menu immediately when clicked, setting ``PopupMode`` to ``QToolButton.InstantPopup`` to achieve this:

 .. code-block:: python